itrust-consulting/trespass-vm-enduser/README.md

 Link to download VirtualBox: [https://www.virtualbox.org/](https://www.virtualbox.org/)

+# Change DNS of different services of TReSPASS platform
+TBD

 # Steps to setup and access the trespass services
 1. Download ova file and save it on your disk;
 1. Import the ova to your virtual machine system;
 1. Check if the interface of the virtual machine is set to a host interface (bridged) connected to a network where a DHCP server is running;
 1. Start the machine;
 1. Wait for the logon console (The IP address of the machine should appears before the logon);
-1. On your desktop or laptop machine, if under Windows, open notepad as administrator, then open following file: c:\Windows\System32\Drivers\etc\hosts; if under Linux, open following file as administrator: /etc/hosts; if under Macos, open following file as administrator: /private/etc/hosts.
+1. On your desktop or laptop machine, if under Windows, open notepad as administrator, then open following file: **c:\Windows\System32\Drivers\etc\hosts**; if under Linux, open following file as administrator: **/etc/hosts**; if under Macos, open following file as administrator: **/private/etc/hosts**.
 1. append the file with following lines (replacing IPADDRESS with the IP address from step 5) IPADDRESS       trespass.eu
 IPADDRESS       cas.trespass.eu